 It’s easy to turn this freeze-dried food into a fresh looking raw meal for your dog:

 Simply add water and let it soak.
-Before you know it, the meat and vegetables will spring back to life and your dog will be ready to enjoy.
+Before you know it, the meat and fruits and vegetables will spring back to life and your dog will be ready to enjoy.

-There are absolutely no artificial preservatives, no grain and only all natural ingredients are used.
+There are absolutely no artificial colors or preservatives, no grain and only all natural products are used.

 With no more than 7.6% crude fiber, most all the goodness in Sojos will be completely utilized by your dog.
 This means less waste, more solidity, less odor and more nutrition.